As Though By Magic

 Prophecy

-The title of this article definitely has something to do with the Law of Attraction!
-Everything, in fact.
+The title of this article definitely has something to do with the Law of Attraction–everything, in fact!
 It’s not just a lame expression; it’s true.
-And it definitely applies to the purpose of this blog, which is to help empower people to bring their best visions to life and gain deeper insights into our true nature.
+And it definitely applies to the purpose of this blog, which is to help Beings recognize their true nature and help empower them to bring their best visions to “reality.”

 There are several core components to the Law of Attraction, but the most important one is this: What we habitually think about we bring about.
-It’s true.
 Period.
-The same can be said of our words, actions, habits, and character; for all of these are actually just extensions of thought.
-They are intimately connected; so much, in fact, that we could say they are thoughts projected.
+The same is true of our words, beliefs, and habits; for all of these form our character, which, in turn, becomes our destiny.

-For anyone who doubts the truth that thoughts–either entertained or acted on through words, actions, or habits–actually return like results, please consider this: Have you ever known a time when behaving angrily–I mean really angrily–returned anything to you but anger?
-Most of us might agree that such situations usually escalate, unless one of the beings involved are wise enough to respond with silence, words of understanding, or loving compassion.
+For anyone who doubts the truth that thoughts–either entertained or acted on through words, actions, or habits–actually return like results, please consider this: Have you ever known a time when behaving angrily brought anything but anger in return?
+Such situations usually escalate, unless someone involved is wise enough to respond with silence, words of understanding, or loving compassion.
 Angry actions usually yield angry actions in return.
-This is no accident.
-There are no accidents.
+This isn’t accidental, because nothing is left to chance.

-If the example seems logical, please also consider this: What if all of our habitual thoughts, words, and actions actually returned to us as experiences in reality?
+If the example seems logical, please also consider this: What if all of our habitual thoughts, words, and actions returned to us as experiences in reality?
 Would a sane person ever focus on disease, poverty, or failure?
 Would a sane person ever speak or act with those in mind?
-Wouldn’t doing so just prove that we–creators–desired to bring such to life?
+Wouldn’t doing so just prove that we, as creators, desired to bring such to life?
 And wouldn’t the impersonal Power behind all of life respond by giving us that for which we asked?
-Would the old saying–What goes around, comes around–not take on greater meaning?
+The old saying is true: What goes around, comes around.

-Once we accept the truth of the Law of Attraction, we realize that we’re living our own prophecies.
+Once we accept the truth of the Law of Attraction, we realize that we’re experiencing our own prophecies.
 Life reflects our way of Being.
 Without this mirror, we couldn’t possibly evolve.
 Through our experiences, we learn whether our thoughts are serving us positively…or not.
 And as we gain a clearer understanding, we may thoughtfully and deliberately use the Law of Attraction in our favour.
-I think we can.
-I know we can.
+It’s in our best interest to do so.

 Dare to dream (and care for one another).